theagenticguy/mcp/src/frontend-mcp-server/awslabs/frontend_mcp_server/static/react/essential-knowledge.md

 ### 1. Document your plan

-Once you have completed your analysis, you MUST create a CHECKLIST.md in the root folder of the project that documents that contains the following:
+Once you have completed your analysis, you MUST create a CHECKLIST.md in the root folder of the project with two clearly defined sections:

+**Section 1: Application Analysis**
-- Application name, description
+- Application name and description
+- Target users and primary purpose
+- Core features (prioritized list)
+  - Be specific and detailed for each feature
+  - Include success criteria for each feature
+  - Identify which features require backend integration
+- Complete page list with brief descriptions for each page
+  - Detail EVERY page needed for the application
+  - Include purpose, key components, and data needs for each page
-- Application goals and core features
+  - Map pages to features they support
+- Data models/entities needed
+- UI components required for implementation
-- A checklist listing the key pages that need to be created for this app.
+  - List shadcn components to be used for each page
+  - Identify any custom components needed

+**Section 2: Implementation Checklist**
+- [ ] Generate modern app name/description
+- [ ] Clone repo to "frontend" folder and install dependencies
+- [ ] Update the README.md based on your analysis of the codebase and frontend stack
+- [ ] Update package.json name and app name references
+- [ ] Update app name and description on the login page
+- [ ] Generate favicon.png and splash.png images using nova canvas MCP server
+- [ ] Create mock amplify_outputs.json file
+- [ ] Add/update pages and required components, using shadcn components
+- [ ] Extend routing structure
+- [ ] Add sample data to Zustand store
+- [ ] Update navigation
+- [ ] Ensure all required pages are created and wired up

-As you go through the instructions below, keep adding to and updating this checklist to ensure that you have completely created all the pages and features necessary to meet the functional needs of the application the user wants to create.
+As you go through the implementation, keep updating the checklist to ensure that you have completely created all the pages and features necessary to meet the functional needs of the application.
+The analysis section should be completed BEFORE beginning any implementation tasks.

 ### 2. Setup & Configuration
 ```bash